AWS Latency Test

 AWS Latency Test Results

 Important Note: This site enables easy AWS network connectivity testing in your browser.
 It compares latency across regions but does not measure the absolute lowest latency.
 Results are indicative.
-For more accurate measurements, consider command-line tools such as PsPing Network Latency Test .
+For more accurate measurements, visit PsPing Network Latency Test

 These guidelines may vary depending on specific application needs and user expectations.

-Your browser sends HTTPS requests to AWS resources hosted in each region.
+Your browser sends HTTPS requests to AWS storage files in each region.
 The median latency is calculated by measuring the time between the request and the response.